appdevelopmentandsuch/AnotherTempSensor/README.md

 2. Go to `File -> Preferences` and under `Additional Boards Manager URLs` enter `http://arduino.esp8266.com/stable/package_esp8266com_index.json`

-3. Install the necessary libraries.
+3. Install the necessary libraries by going to `Tools -> Manage Libraries...` and filtering on the libraries below.

 ```bash
 ArduinoJson Version 6.18.0